LassoSoft/LassoGuide/lasso_guide_source/operations/containers.rst

 .. member:: staticarray->find(matching)

    These methods search the staticarray for elements matching the parameter.
-The contains method returns true if the matching parameter compares equally to any contained elements.
-The findPosition method returns the position at which the next matching element can be found with an optional second parameter indicating where the search should begin.
-The find method returns a new array containing all of the matched objects.
+The `contains` method returns "true" if the matching parameter compares equally to any contained elements.
+The `findPosition` method returns the position at which the next matching element can be found with an optional ``startPosition`` parameter indicating where the search should begin.
+The `find` method returns a new array containing all of the matched objects.

 .. member:: staticarray->join(count::integer, o)::staticarray
 .. member:: staticarray->join(s::staticarray)::staticarray

    These methods combine the staticarray with other elements to create a new staticarray.
-The first method adds the number of posiitons indicated by the first parameter and fills them with the value specified by the second parameter.
+The first method adds the number of positions indicated by the first parameter and fills them with the value specified by the second parameter.
 The second method combines the staticarray with the passed staticarray to produce a new staticarray containing the elements from both.